Yulia02/SelfAssessment/Skills/Paradigms.md

   - Metaprogramming: 🎓 known
   - Actor model: 👂 heard
 - OOP basics
-  - constructor: 🖐️ used
+  - constructor: 🙋 explained
-  - new: 🖐️ used
+  - new: 🙋 explained
   - Static method: 🖐️ used
   - Method: 🖐️ used
   - Async method: 🖐️ used
   - Getters, Setters: 🖐️ used
-  - Public fields: 🖐️ used
+  - Public fields: 🙋 explained
-  - Private fields: 🖐️ used
+  - Private fields: 🙋 explained
   - Field declarations: 🖐️ used
   - Inheritance: 🖐️ used
   - Parent class: 🖐️ used